 The facility has a Spectrum 300 Detroit Diesel emergency generator that was installed when the facility began operation in March 2006.
 The rated capacity of the generator is 300 HP.
-A copy of the PM work order details was obtained which showed a total of 427.6 hours and 0.1 hours for maintenance check.
+During the previous inspection in 2018, a copy of the PM work order details was obtained which showed a total of 427.6 hours and 0.1 hours for maintenance check.
 The previous inspections noted 427.2 and 323.5 hours total.
-A copy of the hours operated and the maintenance record is included as Attachment "D" to this report.
+No records on the hours operated and the maintenance record was obtained during this inspection.